smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 ### SDLSliderController

-This controller matches very closely to the view [`UISlider`](https://developer.apple.com/documentation/uikit/uislider) but for consistency to SDL it makes more sense to treat it as an overlay controller.
-In order to work with the RPC `Slider` it is important to provide the selected value back to the caller.
-As of UIKit this is not done by using a custom completion handler but simply provide the result in a property of the overlay controller.
+This controller matches very closely to the view [`UISlider`](https://developer.apple.com/documentation/uikit/uislider) but for consistency of SDL it makes more sense to treat it as an overlay controller.
+In order to work with the RPC `Slider`, it is important to provide the selected value back to the caller.
+As of UIKit this is not done by using a custom completion handler, but simply providing the result in a property of the overlay controller.

 As per mobile API the property `Slider.sliderFooter` is an array used for two purposes.
 Either it's a footer text (single item) or a list of names representing slider values (number of items must match `.numTicks`).
 This controller is used for the "single item" case.
 Another controller called `SDLValuePickerController` will be used for picking a named value (see next section).
 This helps to reduce complexity with properties being ignored (like min/max values).